insapathogenomics/ReporTree/README.md

 #### Note on the '--frequency-matrix' and '--count-matrix' arguments

-These areguments take as input two variables separated by a comma (variable1,variable2).
+These arguments take as input two variables separated by a comma (variable1,variable2).
 Frequencies will be calculated for variable1 and by default the different observations of this variable (e.g. different lineages if variable 1 == 'lineage') will correspond to different columns, while the observations of variable 2 will correspond to different rows.
 To transpose this you can use '--mx-transpose'.

 _TIP: If you want, you can split variable 2 in up to two variables.
 To this end you can indicate them separated by colon (e.g. lineage,country:iso_week)_